Tolerance empowers us when we focus on our purposefulness, not on our powerlessness

 - How can purposefulness empower us amid disagreeable situations?

 - How does the Gita frame its call for tolerance?
-What does such framing affects its content?
+How does such framing affect the result of tolerating?

 To know more about this verse, please click on the image